The UK's #1 rated ethical flower company

 The History of Mother’s Day

-As we near the day in the calendar set aside for appreciating everything our mums do for us, it got us wondering: when did we start celebrating Mother’s Day?
-We looked into it and discovered, to our surprise, that the UK and US Mother’s Day traditions have completely different origins - but flowers are a key component of both!
+As we near the day in the calendar set aside for appreciating everything our mums do for us, it got us wondering: when did we start commemorating Mother's Day?
+Though the UK and US Mother’s Day celebrations have completely different origins, each has influenced the other to become the traditional days we celebrate today, with flowers being a key component of both.

 Mothering Sunday in the UK

-Mother’s Day in the UK has its origins in the 16th century custom of ‘Mothering Sunday’, which fell on the fourth Sunday of Lent.
-That’s three Sundays before Easter, and the tie-in with the church calendar is why it’s always a bit confusing trying to work out when it is each year.
-The tradition was that you paid your ‘mother church’ a visit - either the church where you were christened, or your parish church, or the nearest cathedral - and you were said to be ‘going a-mothering’ when you did so.
+Mother’s Day in the UK has its origins in the 16th-century custom of ‘Mothering Sunday’, which fell on the fourth Sunday of Lent.
+That’s three Sundays before Easter, and the tie-in with the church calendar is why the date changes each year.
+The tradition was that you paid your ‘mother church’ a visit – either the church where you were christened, your parish church, or the nearest cathedral – and you were said to be ‘going a-mothering’ when you did so.

 On the way to the church, people gathered wildflowers to leave in the church and to present to their mothers.
 And, although the day fell during Lent, the austerity was relaxed for Mothering Sunday and people treated their mothers to edible gifts such as Simnel cake, ‘mothering buns’ or fig pie.

 It was first celebrated in 1908 thanks to the efforts of a woman named Anna Jarvis, whose mother, Ann, had nursed soldiers in the American Civil War and founded ‘Mother’s Day Work Clubs’ to help tackle public health.
 Eager to continue her mother’s work, Anna was successful in getting a day dedicated to honouring mothers nationwide.
-She believed that a mother is:
+She believed that a mother is “the person who has done more for you than anyone in the world”.

-It was US troops who brought the American idea of ‘Mother’s Day’ over here during the Second World War, and its influence gradually morphed with the UK’s traditional ‘Mothering Sunday’ festival.
-But we’ve retained the church-related date, while the US still marks the occasion on the day Anna Jarvis set aside in May.
+US troops brought the idea of ‘Mother’s Day’ over to the UK during the Second World War, and its influence gradually morphed with the UK’s traditional ‘Mothering Sunday’.
+But we’ve retained the church-related date, while the US still marks the occasion on the day Anna Jarvis set aside.

-Flowers have long been associated with days honouring mothers, right from their earliest origins in the wildflowers gathered en route to one’s mother church.
-We reckon our Lovely Mum bouquet, with its gorgeous cottage garden flowers, is a nice nod to the tradition of spontaneously picking flowers.
+Flowers have long been associated with Mother’s Day, right from their earliest origins in the wildflowers gathered en route to one’s mother church.

-Interestingly, by the 1920s, Mother’s Day in America had come to be associated with a particular flower, the carnation - a bloom you’ll see in two different colours in our sumptuous Mother’s Love bouquet.
+Interestingly, by the 1920s, Mother’s Day in America had come to be associated with a particular flower, the carnation.
 The carnation is still a big deal on Mother’s Day in many countries, with pink being the most popular colour, as it symbolises the undying love of a mother.

-Mother’s Day in the UK falls on 22 March this year, so it’s also a time when we’re all going to be full of the joys of spring.
-With that in mind, a bouquet of cheerful tulips is a wonderful way to put a smile on your mum’s face.
-Or, if she’s someone who likes to do things differently, how about taking her by surprise with our quirky Amazing Acacia bouquet?
+Mother’s Day in the UK falls on 30th March this year, so it’s also a time when we’re all going to be full of the joys of Spring.
+With that in mind, a bouquet of cheerful tulips is a wonderful way to put a smile on your mum’s face, while flowers in vibrant hues of yellow (symbolising happiness) and blue (bringing calm and serenity) are packed with Spring joy, as well as meaningful sentiment.

 By Jackie Wynne